 James L. Cox Fellowship in Atrial Fibrillation Surgery

-To provide newly graduated CT surgeons from around the world an immersive two to four week, hands-on educational opportunity to enhance their clinical understanding and surgical proficiency in treating patients with atrial fibrillation under the guidance of leading surgeon-educators in this field.
+To provide newly graduated cardiothoracic surgeons from around the world with an immersive 2 to 4 week, educational experience in order to enhance their clinical understanding and surgical proficiency in treating patients with atrial fibrillation under the guidance of leading surgeon-educators in the field.

-The specific learning objectives will be to provide surgeons with the foundational knowledge of the pathophysiology of AF, the rationale for surgical treatment and the ability to perform the AF correction procedure over a range of surgical approaches.
-As a result of this training and the unique mentorship opportunity afforded to these fellows, they may ascend to leadership roles in surgical AF treatment over the course of their careers.
+The specific learning objectives are to equip surgeons with the foundational knowledge of the pathophysiology of atrial fibrillation, the rationale for surgical treatment and the ability to perform the AF correction procedure.
+As a result, the provided training and mentorship opportunity will assist Fellows so that they may ascend to leadership roles in surgical AF treatment over the course of their careers.

-The curriculum will include a thorough review and demonstrated understanding of the following topics:
+The curriculum includes a thorough review and demonstrated understanding of the following topics:

 - Pathophysiology of AF